 This page provides an overview of managing users and groups in AppDynamics.

 The Controller can authenticate users against local user accounts or external LDAP or SAML-based authentication providers.
-For information on setting up the Controller to use an external authentication provider, see User Management.
+See Update the Root User and Glassfish Admin Passwords.

 Users, Groups, and Roles

 A user can belong to one or more groups.
 Groups let you assign and manage roles for users collectively.

 Roles are an essential concept in the Controller UI.
 Roles determine what users can see or do in the UI, including which business applications they can monitor and the types of configuration changes they can make.
 Parts of the UI are not visible to users whose roles do not authorize access to those features.
 A user or group can have more than one role but should have at least one.

 AppDynamics comes with a set of predefined roles, but you can add your own, particularly to set up user access by the business application.
 See Roles and Permissions.

 You create and administer users in the Controller from the Administration page accessible through Settings.
 You must be logged in as a user with the Account Owner role in the UI to see the Settings configuration options.

 You can create an API Client from the API Clients tab on the Administration page.
 You can use the API Client to provide secure access to the Controller through REST API calls.
 See API Clients.

 Authentication settings in the Controller are specific to an account within the Controller.
 If you have a multi-tenant on-premises Controller, each account needs to be configured with authentication settings individually.